yafshar/kim_commands/kim_commands.rst

 .. note::
-   In case the multi-dimensional array has a fixed length as indicated by the property definition, wrong index out of range will fail with error message indicating the mistake.
-Other cases, with unknown dimensions indicated by a string containing a colon character ":" in property definition will not fail.
-Any time the new index is provided which is bigger the previously set size, the array would exted to the bigger size.
-It is noteworthy, that the dimensions of the array are fixed based on the property definition and one can not extend that.
+   In case the multi-dimensional array has a fixed length as indicated by the property definition, any wrong index out of the fixed range will fail with an error message indicating the mistake.

+   Other cases, with unknown dimensions indicated by a string containing a colon character ":" in property definition, will not fail.
+   Any time a new index is provided which is bigger than the previously set size, the array will extend to a bigger extent.

+   It is noteworthy that the dimensions of the array are fixed based on the property definition, and one can not extend, nor change that.

 key-value pairs with multiple keys and values can be modified as demonstrated below.
-For example, a key "a", is a vector of conventional unit cell lattice constants of the cubic crystal.
-(See `property definition <https://openkim.org/properties/show/2014-04-15/staff@noreply.openkim.org/cohesive-energy-relation-cubic-crystal#key-a>`_ for mmore detailed information.)
-The key "a" has key-value pairs with multiple keys and values, hence in this example, we modify and set them as:
+In this example, a key "a", is a vector of conventional unit cell lattice constants of the cubic crystal.
+(See `property definition <https://openkim.org/properties/show/2014-04-15/staff@noreply.openkim.org/cohesive-energy-relation-cubic-crystal#key-a>`_ for more detailed information.)

+The key "a" has key-value pairs with multiple keys and values, hence in this example, we modify and set them one by one.

  .. parsed-literal::